 If you’re learning in your spare time, try blocking out a chunk of time each day that’s reasonable for you.

-If you’re a parent, time for yourself is surely in short supply.
+If you’re a parent or caregiver, time for yourself is surely in short supply.
+Don’t let perfect be the enemy of good — even if you miss a day or have to stop early, that’s still a win.
 If you have children in high school, consider learning to code alongside them and make learning from home something you do together.

 ✅ 2.
 Make learning a habit

 While you’re scheduling your days, it can help to build in some habits to get you in the groove of learning from home.
 This is especially important if you’re trying to learn from home for the first time.
 Habits can help you hold yourself accountable.
 Plus, there’s a great feeling of accomplishment that comes from sticking to something new!